-You set up a pre-commit hook in 2023.
-Then you forgot about it.
+In 2023, a developer set up a pre-commit hook.
+Then forgot about it.

-Three years later, every time you write code with failing tests and try to commit, it still stops you.
+Three years later, every time that developer writes code with failing tests and tries to commit, the hook still stops it.
 Silent.
 Automatic.
-Doesn’t care whether you remember it exists.
+Doesn’t care whether anyone remembers it exists.

-Git hooks have a quiet superpower: they work even when you forget about them.
-You don’t need to remind yourself before every commit.
-You already moved that job out of your brain and into the Git event system.
+Git hooks have a quiet superpower: they keep working even when everyone forgets about them.
+No need for a mental reminder before every commit — that job moved out of human memory and into the Git event system a long time ago.

 Rules are suggestions.
 Hooks are enforcement.